-In 2021, there were a total of 1,766 motorcycle accidents in Dallas.
-This is a slight decrease from the 1,795 accidents that occurred in 2020.
-However, the number of fatal crashes rose from 54 to 60.
-The majority of motorcycle accidents occur during the summer months, with June being the most dangerous month. speeding, intoxication, and distractions are the leading causes of motorcycle accidents.
+In 2021, there were a total of 365 motorcycle accidents in Dallas.
+This is a slight decrease from the 378 accidents that occurred in 2020.
+The number of fatal crashes fell from 24 to 22 over this period.
+The majority of motorcyclist fatalities in 2020 occurred on urban roads (60%) in good weather conditions (78%) when the rider was wearing a helmet (58%).
+The majority of motorcycle accidents occur in the afternoon into the early evening, during the summer months, with June being the most dangerous month.
+Speeding, intoxication, and distractions are some of the leading causes of motorcycle accidents.

 Statistics show that:

-The Texas Department of Transportation indicates that were more than 4,900 motorcyclists sustained serious injuries in 2019 alone.
+The Texas Department of Transportation indicates that were more than 2,319 motorcyclists sustained serious injuries in 2021 alone.
 Since motorcycles are often associated with dangerous behavior, the insurance company involved in a motorcycle accident claim may look to blame riders for accidents.
-However, in many of these cases, it’s another motorist who is responsible for an accident that involved a motorcycle.
+However, in many of these cases, it is another motorist who is responsible for an accident that involved a motorcycle.

-Some of the most common causes of motorcycle accidents in Dallas include:
+The 10 most common causes of motorcycle accidents in Dallas in 2021 included: